homosapien97/Grid_Engine/src/Readme.txt

 Spell IDs can be found by opening the inventory (see next section) and hovering the mouse over a spell.

+Use the enter key to submit commands.
+Hitting the spacebar after filling out a command instead of hitting enter will preview the command on the map.
+Hitting enter after that will still submit the command.

 # The Inventory (opened by default with the "I" key, configurable in settings)

 The inventory contains a list of all spells, along with how many of each the player has.
 Hovering